prahladyeri/SimplePMS/README.md

 - Create and track projects, milestones and tasks.
 - Time tracking with system tray icon.
-- Create and track ad-hoc notes.
+- Create and track ad-hoc notes with reminders.
 - Create and track hierarchical notes (mind-maps).

 # Usage